External Data Protection Officer (DPO)

 • Implementing the principles of privacy by design and privacy by default

-• Developing and reviewing data security concepts
+• Developing and testing data security concepts

 • Developing and implementing deletion concepts

-• Communicating with supervisory authorities
+• Communication with supervisory authorities

 • Employee training